 Lenses & Lifestyle

 Prescriptions & Eye Tests

-We all enjoy our day a little bit more when the sun’s out, but it’s important to be aware of the UV rays that the sun emits and the danger these pose to our eyes.
+We all enjoy our day a little bit more when the sun’s out, but it’s important to be aware of the UV rays that the sun emits and the danger it poses to our eyes.

-You may have grown up being told never to look directly at the sun, and rightly so, as a number of vision-related conditions can be caused by exposing your eyes to UV rays.
+You may have grown up being told never to look directly at the sun, and rightly so, as several vision-related conditions can be caused by exposing your eyes to UV rays.

 These conditions include:

 UV rays can contribute to the onset of age-related macular degeneration, a condition where the retina becomes damaged, resulting in blurriness in the central part of your vision.
 This gradual loss of sight often happens as we get older.
 However, increased exposure to UV light can speed up the process.

 Cataracts are clouds that form on your eye’s lens, obscuring vision and your ability to focus on objects.
 Studies have shown that exposure to UVB rays increase the risk of cataracts forming, which require surgery to remove.

 Typically caused by UVB light reflecting off snow, photokeratitis is caused by a high level of short-term exposure to the rays.
 Essentially, damage to the eye is caused by sunburn from this light, resulting in blurry vision or temporary sight loss.